m15r/react-native-wiz/README.md

 customComponent | Custom component to render customComponentOffset | Offset from component position (object) `{ x: int, y: int }` delay         | Time in ms after which the action should appear.
 Defaults to `0` onActive      | Function.
-Runs when the item becomes active style         | Inherited from `View` (object)
+Runs when the action becomes active onComplete    | Function.
+Runs when the action is completed style         | Inherited from `View` (object)

 Methods